Shams2a/testzigbe2mqtt/INSTALL_RASPBERRY.md

      tail -f logs/mqtt.log
      ```

+3. For X11 display issues in GUI mode:
+   - Ensure X11 is running and DISPLAY is set correctly
+   - Check the Xauthority file permissions
+   - Consider using headless mode if GUI is not required

-3. For other issues:
+4. For other issues:
    - Check the application logs:
      ```bash
      tail -f logs/zigbee_manager.log
      ```
-   - Restart the service:
+   - Restart the appropriate service:
      ```bash
+     sudo systemctl restart zigbee-manager-headless
+     # or
-     sudo systemctl restart zigbee-manager
+     sudo systemctl restart zigbee-manager-gui
      ```

 ## Support